 There are five different Managed Care Organizations (MCOs) providing service.
 Not all five MCOs are available in every county.
 The MCOs are Aetna Better Health of Ohio, Molina Healthcare of Ohio, Buckeye Health Plan, CareSource, and UnitedHealthcare Community Plan of Ohio.
 The program’s overall administrator is the Ohio Department of Medicaid (ODM).

-In addition to residing in one of the 29 counties listed above, to be eligible for the MyCare Ohio program, one must be eligible for both Medicare and Medicaid.
 Ohio Medicaid has different eligibility requirements depending on the age of the applicant.
 Medicare is offered to all Americans 65 years of age and over.
 Therefore, this program is only open to Ohio residents, 65 years of age (unless disabled) who meet the following financial eligibility criteria.

-Individuals or married couples that exceed the limits but still cannot afford their cost of care, should not be discouraged.
+Individuals or married couples that exceed the limits but still cannot afford their cost of care should not be discouraged.
 There are many paths to Medicaid eligibility, and there are persons who specialize in helping families to gain Medicaid eligibility.
 To read more about these options, click here.

 Many benefits are available via this program, including the following: